-On behalf of the American College of Physicians (ACP) and the National Committee for Quality Assurance (NCQA), we would like to express intent to submit a Physician-Focused Payment Model for PTAC review by November 13, 2018.
+On behalf of the American College of Physicians (ACP) and the National Committee for Quality Assurance (NCQA), we are pleased to resubmit our Physician-Focused Payment Model for PTAC review.
+We would like to thank PTAC for your insightful feedback on our initial submission of this model.
+We made several improvements and clarifications to the model based on your input.